artspb/blog/content/posts/git-bisect-to-the-rescue.md

 {{< tweet 981446572465586176 >}}

 I hope you enjoyed the reading.
 Do you have any questions left?
 Is there something I should cover in more details?
 I'm open for suggestions.
 Also, I'd really love to know your experience with *git-bisect*.
 Did you have a chance to try?
 Was it a success?
 Please comment below or on Twitter.

+{{< tweet 1086929906649452544 >}}